Raz0rGithub/Wetland-CH4/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Add Roadmap
+- [ ] Add Roadmap

-See the [open issues](https://github.com/Raz0rGithub/Wetland-CH4/issues) for a full list of proposed features (and known issues).
+Please see [open issues](https://github.com/Raz0rGithub/Wetland-CH4/issues) for a list of proposed features (and known issues).